 8. Archaeological Site of Amathous

-Situated 15 km/9.3 miles (a 20-minute drive) northeast of Limassol cruise ship terminal, Amathous Archaeological Site represents one of the most important ancient and historic sites in Cyprus.
+Situated 15 km/9.3 miles (a 20-minute drive) northeast of the Limassol cruise ship terminal, the Amathous Archaeological Site represents one of the most important ancient and historic sites in Cyprus.
 Amathous (aka Amathus) dates back to 1100 BC and throughout history changed hands between Persians, Ptolemies, Romans, Byzantines, and Arabs.

-This ancient city has been listed as UNESCO World Heritage Site and is known for the world’s largest stone vase which was found here and is nowadays kept in the Louvre Museum in Paris.
+This ancient city has been listed as a UNESCO World Heritage Site and is known for the world’s largest stone vase which was found here and is nowadays kept in the Louvre Museum in Paris.
 The highlights of Amathus include the Temple of Aphrodite and the tombs dating back to the early Iron Age of the Greco-Phoenician.